 In terms of safety, the Company continued implementing the program on the reinforcement of safety culture, launched in 2020 and run by an international consulting company.
-In 2021, the Company organized workshops in all operating areas, which were focused on contractors.
+The Company organized workshops in all operating areas with the participation of our contractors.
 The outcomes were favorable in terms of both participation and satisfaction.